 - 4.12.1 Process Monitoring: In many instances, ongoing compliance beyond a single snap shot (source test) is assessed by the use of process monitoring systems.
 Examples of these monitors include engine hour meters, fuel usage meters, water injection mass flow meters and flare gas flow meters.
 Once these process monitors are in place, it is important that they be well maintained and calibrated to ensure that the required accuracy and precision of the devices are within specifications.
-At a minimum, the following process monitors are required to be operated, calibrated and maintained in good working order: - Turbine Generators: Fuel flow meters, water injection meters, process control sensors - Crane Diesel Fuel Meters - Supply Boat Diesel Fuel Meters (main and auxiliary engines) - Flare Header Flow Meters
+At a minimum, the following process monitors are required to be operated, calibrated and maintained in good working order: - Crane Diesel Fuel Meters - Supply Boat Diesel Fuel Meters (main and auxiliary engines) - Hour Meters (crane engines)

-• Hour Meters (generators crane engines)